Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 TO CONCLUDE!

-In this post, I demo how you can use some of your recycling, with some odd cuts of fabric and available resources to whip up a friendly Scarecrow!
+In this post, I demo how you can use some of your recycling, odd cuts of fabric and available resources to whip up a friendly Scarecrow!

 FRIENDLY OR SCARY?

-If your choice is friendly, then stick with the project in hand in this post, but if you choose, Scary then simply dress him in dark colours and spook up his features!
+If your choice is friendly, stick with the project in hand in this post, but if you choose scary, dress him in dark colours and spook up his features!

 ADDED NOTE!

-This Scarecrow activity can be done not only for Halloween, but as a fun project to do with your kids at any time!
+This Scarecrow activity can be done for Halloween, and as a fun project to craft with your kids for any occasion!

 So what will you go for a friendly or a scary Scarecrow?